FormidableLabs/victory-docs/src/screens/docs/components/victory-group/ecology.md

 ### domain

 The `domain` prop describes the range of data the component will include.
-This prop can be given as a array of the minimum and maximum expected values of the data or as an object that specifies separate arrays for `x` and `y`.
+This prop can be given as an array of the minimum and maximum expected values of the data or as an object that specifies separate arrays for `x` and `y`.
 If this prop is not provided, a domain will be calculated based on data and other information from all of its children. `VictoryGroup` controls the `domain` prop of all its children.

 *examples:* `domain={[-1, 1]}` `domain={{x: [0, 100], y: [0, 1]}}`

 ### domainPadding

 The `domainPadding` prop specifies the number of pixels of padding to add the beginning or end of a domain.
 This prop is useful for explicitly spacing data elements farther from the beginning or end of a domain to prevent axis crowding.
 When given as a single number, `domainPadding` will be applied to the upper and lower bound of both the x and y domains.
 This prop may also be given as an object with numbers or two-element arrays specified for `x` and `y`.
-When specifying arrays for `domainPadding`, the first element of the array will specify the padding to be applied to domain minimum, and the second element will specify padding the be applied to domain maximum. `VictoryGroup` controls the `domainPadding` prop of all its children.
+When specifying arrays for `domainPadding`, the first element of the array will specify the padding to be applied to the domain minimum, and the second element will specify padding to be applied to the domain maximum. `VictoryGroup` controls the `domainPadding` prop of all its children.

 *examples:* `domainPadding={20}`, `domainPadding={{x: [20, 0]}}`